 Initial Information

-FIN Facilitator Contact Name barbra Krakower
+FIN Facilitator Contact Name Babara Krakower

-FIN-Trained Leader Robert Herzog
+FIN-Trained Leader Jessica DeCarlo

-FIN-Trained Leader Email Address robert.herzog@browardschools.com
+FIN-Trained Leader Email Address Jessica.DeCarlo@browardschools.com

-School Administrator on the SBPIE Team Robert herzog
+School Administrator on the SBPIE Team Jay Milmed

-School Admin Email Address robert.herzog@browardschools.com
+School Admin Email Address Jay.Milmed@browardschools.com

 School Type High

-Domain: Leadership and Decision Making lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 1.
+Domain: Leadership and Decision Making Im plementa tion Stat us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A · any 1.
 The school leadership team analyzes data to identify barriers and initiate improvement steps that increase the number of students with low-and high-incidence disabilities, across all grades, in general education and natural contexts.
 School analyzes data of all SWDs to identify current barriers and practices for the provision of educational services in general education classes and natural contexts.
 School increases the number of SWDs who receive educational services in inclusive classrooms and natural contexts.
 Data are collected, analyzed and shared with all teachers regarding student achievement of SWDs in general education and natural contexts.
 Data chats are conducted with students to create strong accountability and high expectations.
-Y IEP Goals Observations & Walk-thrus and school assessments and alternate assessments, other a atcomes, observations from classroom walk-throughs and p Aligns with District BPIE Indicator #1.
-Please Il education and natural contexts. e see the Appendices: Glossary of Terms section for definiti ons of the terms fou ınd above : leadersh ip team, low- and high-incidence disabilities and Comm Comments:
+Basis, Edplan nd school assessments and alternate assessments, other a itcomes, observations from classroom walk-throughs and p Aligns with District BPIE Indicator #1.
+Pleas neral education and natural contexts. e see the Appendices: Glossary of Terms section for defini tions of th e terms fo ound abov e: leaders hip team, low- and high-incidence disabilities Comm Comments:

-Domain: Leadership and Decision Making lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A 1 uny 2.
+Domain: Leadership and Decision Making Im plementa ation Stat us Indicator Examples or Evidence of Practice Not ot Partially Data Sources/Supporting Evidence yet В Α Fully 2.
 The school has developed, and regularly monitors progress for, goals related to short- and long-term improvement efforts to implement and improve inclusive educational practices, as measured by the BPIE.
 The school has developed a plan indicating goals related to inclusive practices.
 The leadership team reviews and shares the language and intent of s.
 1003.57(1)(f), F.S., with all staff and stakeholders.
 Once every three years, the school completes a BPIE assessment and reports the results of all planned short- and long-term improvement efforts to the district.
 The school leadership team analyzes data quarterly to monitor and evaluate progress toward meeting goals related to inclusive practices in the school.
 All stakeholder groups are represented and involved in a collaborative system of decision making to implement and improve inclusive practices across the school.
 The school provides access to goals related to short-and long-term improvement efforts on the school website and on request in the front office.
 The school handbook or website includes information on the school's process of shared decision making.
 Family input on inclusive practices is gathered in a variety of ways (surveys, interviews, focus groups, etc.).
-SAC minutes hort- and long-term improvement efforts, including distribu team meetings showing diverse representation. ition proce ess (e.g., v vebsite, fr ont office request form), data reports, meeting notes and goals r Note: Please see the Appendices: Glossary of Terms and Resources sections for information about the terms found above: stakeholder groups and s.
+SIP plan schedu le, roster and schedule of school leadership Please see the Appendices: Glossary of Terr hort- and long-term improvement efforts, including distrib- team meetings showing diverse representation. ms and Resources sections for information about the terms ified in an improvement plan would rate themselves as Pa found ab ove: stake eholder gr oups and s.
 1003.57(1)(f), F.S.
-Schools that have specific goals related to the BPIE indicators currently identified in an improvement plan would rate themselves as Partially Implemented.
-Schools that have not included goals related to the BPIE indicators in their improvement plan would rate this indicator as Not Yet.
-Comm ents:
+Schools that have specific r improvement plan would rate this indicato rcially IIIIp nerriciteu. .
+Schools (.nac nave The mediaded godis related to the Diffe mulcators Comn Comments: